doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 #=> {:__aliases__, [], [:Foo, :Bar, :Baz]}
 ```

 Another special case is blocks of code.
-A block is a sequence of two or more "self-contained" expressions, each defined in a different line.
+A block is a sequence of two or more expressions, each defined in a different line.
 It is represented as a `__block__` call, where each line is a separate argument:
 ```elixir
 quote do
   1